Meet the Board

 Jude Scott is a former Partner of Ernst & Young and former Global CEO of Maples and Calder.He retired as an Audit Partner in 2008 after spending over 23 years with Ernst & Young where he specialised in the audits of investment funds, banks and insurance companies.As the Global Chief Executive Officer of Maples and Calder, he took an active role in the strategic growth and development of the firm.Jude is well respected in the local community and internationally, having served on various Cayman Islands Government and private sector committees, including the Cayman Islands Society of Professional Accountants, the Cayman Islands Financial Services Council, the Education Council, the Insolvency Rules Committee and the Stock Exchange.

-Dr Dax Basdeo oversees the strategy, operations and administration of the Cayman Islands Ministry of Financial Services, Commerce and Environment.
+Dr Dax Basdeo oversees the strategy, operations and administration of the Cayman Islands Ministry of Financial Services and Home Affairs.

-Entities under his leadership include the Department of Financial Services Policy and Legislation; the Department of International Tax Cooperation; the Department of Commerce and Investment; General Registry; and the Department of Environment.
+Entities under his leadership include the Department of Financial Services Policy and Legislation; the Department of International Tax Cooperation; General Registry; Her Majesty’s Prison Service; Her Majesty’s Fire Service; the Department of Community Rehabilitation; the Department of Public Safety Communication (911); and Hazard Management Cayman Islands.

 The Ministry also has responsibility for the jurisdiction’s financial services regulator, the Cayman Islands Monetary Authority, as well as the Auditors Oversight Authority; the Cayman Islands Stock Exchange; and the Maritime Authority of the Cayman Islands.